MartinDK/gatsby-bootcamp/src/posts/tribe.md

 date: "2019-12-09"
 type: "Blog"
 ---
+People belong to a tribe.
+In a tribe people work together with shared goals.
+Everyone doesn't belong to the same tribe.
+- Tribes compete and work with each other.
+- Not all competition leads to conflict.
+- Healthy competition leads peaceful hierarchy and status.
+- Unhealthy competition leads to conflict.

 ### Questions
 - How is people's happiness created by their tribe/social group/identity?
 - How do rewards shape the tribe?